 In most cases, getting a partner connection starts with filling forms.
 Most universities would have the forms available on their website.
 Others may send the forms through email upon receiving your request.
 Some might ask the study abroad company to fill up forms first, but others may want to know you better before asking you to go ahead and fill the forms.
 Whatever the procedure, the forms are mainly designed to let partner institutions assess your suitability.
 Which in turn, helps strengthen your university partnerships.

 You, the abroad study consultancy, may have a hard time managing the forms submitted by the students.
 The files may be lost or even damaged.
-So, you can instead use an immigration agents management solution to manage such kind of documents.

 Demonstrate Market Knowledge